AdWords Now Lets You Measure Website Call Conversions: Learn More

 One other issue that may affect some advertisers is that although Google displays the caller's full telephone number on the company's call display when the call is made, it's not available in reporting.
 Only the caller's area code is available to advertisers.

-Also, there's a bug that allows the same number to appear on different websites if you have more than one website associated with the same AdWords account.
+Also, there's a bug that allows the same number to appear on different websites if you have more than one website associated with the same Google Ads account.
 Learn more about this call conversions bug here.

 Google's website call conversion tracking is compatible with other tracking solutions and does work alongside click-to-call ads.